 - Consider a position with a small business as they're likely to hire candidates who can shoulder a variety of jobs.
 You might be able to sell your experience in IT, accounting or bookkeeping, for instance, and take on those tasks in addition to HR.

 - Take an inventory of your "soft skills" that can easily be transferred to Human Resource management including interpersonal and communication skills, dealing with confidential information and conflict resolution skills.
 Build your resume to highlight these skills so that you easily appear qualified in a 30-second resume review.

 - Work with a temp agency to gain some experience in recruitment, then apply for an HR or corporate recruiter job that comes through the temp agency.

+Transitioning into a career in HR management is more easily accomplished than a transition into a field that requires serious technical competence or skills.
+Fields such as engineering, IT, legal professions, and health care professions all require specific technical skills that, except for the most basic, beginning positions, are not easily taught on the job.
 The skills required for a career in HR are more easily learned while working in the field.
 With decent guidance, a sponsor, a mentor, or good coaching, you can transition to a career in HR.